fleetdm/fleet/handbook/engineering/README.md

 Domain name registrations are handled through Namecheap.
 Access is managed via 1Password.

 ### Fix a laptop that's not checking in
 It is [possible for end users to remove launch agents](https://github.com/fleetdm/confidential/issues/6088) (this is true not just for osquery, but for anything).
-When this happens, Fleet's takes the following steps to remotely fix the laptop and get it checking in to Fleet again:

 1. TODO
 If the host is still enrolled in MDM, use fleetctl mdm run-command CLI command to push the XML file located at https://github.com/fleetdm/fleet/blob/main/it-and-security/mdm-commands/apple/send-fleetd.xml to the device, which will reinstall fleetd.